bnhr/vreaks/README.md

-# VREAK
+# VREAKS

 > An opinionated React and Vite template for accelerating modern Single Page Application (SPA) development

-VREAK is a carefully curated template that combines the power of Vite and React with a selection of essential technologies to jumpstart your next Single Page Application (SPA) project.
+VREAKS is a carefully curated template that combines the power of Vite and React with a selection of essential technologies to jumpstart your next Single Page Application (SPA) project.
 It aims to provide a solid foundation with best practices and optimal configurations out of the box, specifically tailored for client-side rendered applications.

 ## Features